jagadeesh-k-2802/simple-email-fork/docs/FAQ.md

 #### How can I login to Gmail / G suite?

-Since January 2020 Gmail restricted the scopes, now requires authorization 'oAuth' to be able to authenticate, we have plans to fix this and allow oAuth authentication without privative libraries.
+Since January 2020 Gmail restricted the oAuth scopes, now requires authorization to be able to authenticate, we are looking the best way to fix oAuth authentication without privative libraries.

-As a temporary solution you need to allow IMAP authentication or how Google says "less secure apps".
+As a temporary solution you need to allow normal authentication (non-oAuth) or how Google says "less secure apps".
 See here for instructions: [https://support.google.com/accounts/answer/6010255](https://support.google.com/accounts/answer/6010255)

 #### Why are messages in the outbox not moved to the sent folder?